Glossary of Terms: Working Families Policy

 Asset Deficiency: Generally defined as a measure of whether a household can support itself for 12 weeks at a poverty-level income using savings or other available assets.

-Child Care Subsidy: Child care subsidies are provided by states to low-income families, families that receive temporary public assistance, and those making the transition from public assistance to help them obtain child care so they can work or attend training or other classes.
+Child Care Subsidy: Child care subsidies are provided by states to low-income families and families that receive public assistance to help them obtain child care so they can work or attend training or other classes.
 The federal government provides funding to states through the Child Care and Development Fund (CCDF).
 States also may use federal TANF block grant funds and general revenues.

-Child Savings Accounts (CSAs): A savings account established with public funds for every child at birth.
+Child Savings Accounts (CSAs): A savings account established with public or private funds for children.

-Economic Gardening: An economic development strategy that supports local businesses to boost economic activity and create jobs within a community.
-The three main components of economic gardening are:
+Economic Gardening: An economic development strategy that supports the growth of local businesses to boost economic activity and create jobs within a community.

 Educational Savings Accounts (ESAs): A trust or custodial account created or organized to pay the qualified education expenses of the designated account beneficiary.

-Federal Poverty Guidelines: The poverty guidelines are the version of the federal poverty measure used for administrative purposes such as determining program eligibility.
-Issued annually by the U.S. Department of Health and Human Services, they represent a simplification of the poverty thresholds and are adjusted for various family sizes.
-For example, for a four-person family with two children, the 2010 poverty guideline was $22,050.
-The amount was $27,570 in Alaska and $25,360 in Hawaii.
+Federal Poverty Guidelines: The poverty guidelines are the income levels used for administrative purposes such as determining program eligibility.
+Issued annually by the U.S. Department of Health and Human Services, they are adjusted for various family sizes.
+There is one set of figures for the 48 contiguous states and separate measures for Hawaii and Alaska.
+For example, for a four-person family with two children, the 2013 poverty guideline was $23,550.
+The amount was $29,440 in Alaska and $27,090 in Hawaii.

-Financial Literacy: This term usually refers to a person’s ability to make informed judgments and effective decisions about money and management.
-An alternative term is financial education.
+Financial Education / Literacy: This term refers to a person’s ability to make informed judgments and effective decisions about money management.

 Income: The resources a person or household receives from earnings, unemployment compensation, workers’ compensation, social security, supplemental security income, public assistance, veterans’ payments, survivor benefits, disability benefits, pension or retirement income, interest, dividends, rents, royalties, estates and trusts, educational assistance, alimony, child support, financial assistance from outside the household, and other income.